 The British are normally perceived as showing little emotion and maintaining a “stiff upper lip” in the midst of any personal crisis, and the royal family is no exception.
-Queen Elizabeth II only rarely opens up about herself, and she’s had only one sit-down TV interview in her entire 67-year reign, in 2018 (although we managed to find some juicy tidbits straight from her mouth).
+Queen Elizabeth II only rarely opens up about herself, and she’s had only one sit-down TV interview in her entire 67-year reign.
 The royal family has also had a difficult relationship with the media—specifically the British tabloids—since the death of Princess Diana, who died in a car crash after being chased by paparazzi in Paris.

-Today, the royal family wants publicity for the causes they champion, and they do grant interviews to reputable media outlets.
+Today, the members of the royal family want publicity for the causes they champion, and they do grant interviews to reputable media outlets.
 But they are fiercely protective of their privacy and understandably want to avoid any more royal family scandals.
-The younger generation of royals, including the Duke and Duchess of Cambridge and the Duke and Duchess of Sussex, though, are more comfortable opening up about their personal lives and struggles—when they choose to, that is.
+The younger generation of royals, including the Duke and Duchess of Cambridge, though, are more comfortable opening up about their personal lives and struggles—when they choose to, that is.